Akuli/python-tutorial/files.md

 >>>
 ```

+File objects remember their position.
+When we tried to read the
+file again it was already at the end, and there was nothing left
-But if we open the file again, everything works.
+to read.
+But if we open the file again, it's in the beginning
+again and everything works.

 ```py
 >>> first = []